isomerpages/mlaw-corp/_realign/3-process-repayment.md

 After the service of the Notice of Revision, there will be a **4-week Negotiation Period** commencing after the date of the Notice of Revision during which the Hirer/Renter and the Other Party are encouraged to renegotiate the repayment schedule for any outstanding payments owed by the Hirer/Renter to the Other Party, or the terms of the contract, where applicable.

 During this Negotiation Period, the Other Party cannot lodge or serve a Notice of Objection.
+For examples of how to determine the start and end of the 4-week Negotiation Period, please refer to [here](../files/ReAlign/ExamplesForRAFPeriods.pdf).

 #### <a name="step3">Step 3: Other Party lodges and serves Notice of Objection during the 2-week Objection Period</a> <a href="#s3" title="Return to top">↩</a> ####